moebiussurfing/ofxSurfingCapturer_DEPRECATED/README.md

 Includes **two** different **independent** classes:

 - 1. **ofxSurfing_CaptureWindowStills.h**
-The recommended option: It's much faster bc captures still frames.
+The recommended option: It's much faster bc captures still (.tif) frames using threading.
 Based on: **ofxTextureRecorder**.

 - 2. **ofxSurfing_CaptureWindowFFMPEG.h**
-Less recommended option: It encodes to video live, so it's slower in some machines.
+One-Step option: Encodes to video live, so it's slower in some machines.
 Based on: **ofxFFmpegRecorder** and **ofxFastFboReader**.

 ## Screenshots